Dr. Carla Taylor

 What techniques and equipment are used in this laboratory?

 The techniques and equipment used in the animal and human studies are both distinct and complementary.
 Observations in the human studies can be investigated further at a mechanistic level by dietary intervention in an animal model, and results from animals studies can be applied to the design and assessment of responses in the human studies.

-The animal models are chosen to represent human disease and include both genetic and diet-induced models that exhibit characteristics of the metabolic syndrome as well as type 2 diabetes and cardiovascular disease.
+The animal models are chosen to represent human disease and include both genetic and diet-induced models that exhibit obesity and characteristics of the metabolic syndrome, type 2 diabetes or cardiovascular disease/hypertension.

 The assessments in the animal models range from the whole body to molecular levels, for example: